-After visiting Desert Christ Park I made the 4 mile trek up to Pioneertown.
-This unique place was once a living movie set, but one of the main reasons people come today is for the music and BBQ that is present at the stellar Pappy and Harriet’s Pioneertown Palace.
-I stopped in for a lunch and here is my review.
+After visiting Desert Christ Park, I made the 4 mile trek up to Pioneertown.
+This unique place was once a living movie set, but now one of the main reasons people come today is for the music and BBQ that is served at the stellar Pappy and Harriet’s Pioneertown Palace.
+I stopped in for lunch and here is my review.

 - Reservations are recommended for dinner